 Meditation is a practice that is useful for men from all walks of life.
 Centuries ago, warrior classes across many different cultures used meditation to instil a clear mind and a courageous heart.
 The Samurai are perhaps the most famous, meditating upon death on a daily basis.

 Famous thinkers such as Charles Darwin and Immanuel Kant practised a form of ‘walking meditation’ and both proclaimed they had their biggest breakthroughs during these times.

 These days we find business leaders and elite athletes alike all practising meditation and from a male perspective, it’s clear that it continues to be an effective tool in connecting us to our masculinity.
 Our warrior within.

-If any of this resonates with you, I urge you to seek out other men on similar journeys and sit together.
+If any of this resonates with you, I urge you to seek out other men and sit together.
 Have conversations that go beneath the surface.
-Find collective strength in sharing your vulnerability.
+Find strength in sharing your vulnerability.
+Listen.
 Talk.
 Laugh.
 Cry.
-Hold space.
 Meditate.

 Before long you will begin to see fundamental shifts occurring.
 You will learn to take responsibility for your actions, get in touch with your innate intuition, act more decisively, communicate more clearly, attain the deepest levels of respect and honour for the feminine, feel profoundly connected with yourself, others and the universe and start manifesting your own warrior potential – one borne of strength, love, purpose, joy, fearlessness and compassionate wisdom.

-David offers a weekly "Warrior Within" men's circle which includes discussion on the nature of masculinity and a warrior meditation.
-He draws inspiration from Tibetan Buddhism, Stoic philosophy and writer/poets such as Robert Bly, David Foster Wallace, Jack Kerouac, Hunter S Thompson and Rainer Maria Rilke.
+Asher hosts a "Warrior Within" men's circle which includes discussion and meditation on the nature of masculinity.
+He draws inspiration from Tibetan Buddhism, Kabbalah, the Stoics and influences such as Joseph Campbell, Robert Bly, David Foster Wallace and Rainer Maria Rilke.

 Please see here for details.